nextgis/docs_ngqgis/source/molusce.rst

 * Neighbourhood defines the count of neighbour pixels around current pixel (usually 1 or 0 values are used);
 * Learning rate (lower values make for a more careful model);
 * Max iterations number - number of learning cycles.
-If the value is too high, it might result in overheating;
+If the value is too high, it might result in overfitting;
 * Hidden layers - defines the complexity of the model.

 Press **Train neural network**.
 On the graph you'll see the learning curve and the error curve.
 If you notice that the training is not going well, you can press **Stop** and modify the parameters.